-The configuration file is/etc/pcp\socks.conf, and the network-specific information in this file is set to correspond with your network.
-Complete information on this customization can be found in the pmsocks(1) man page.
+The configuration file is /etc/pcp\socks.conf, and this is the file where the network-specific information must be set to correspond with your network.
+Complete information on this customization can be found in the pmsocks(1) reference page.

-3.7 Transient Problems with Performance Metric Values
+Transient Problems With Performance Metric Values

 Sometimes the values for a performance metric as reported by a PCP tool appear to be incorrect.
-This is typically caused by transient conditions such as metric wraparound or time skew, described below.
-These conditions result from design decisions that are biased in favor of lightweight protocols and minimal resource demands for PCP components.
+This is typically caused by transient conditions such as metric wrap-around or time skew, described below.
+These conditions result from design decisions that are biased in favor of light-weight protocols and minimal resource demands for PCP components.